 After the Spring 2017 Sierra update, Sierra users noticed errors while in the Routing Module.
 One can go into the Routing Module to make changes, however, in order to get out of the Routing Module to return to other modules in Sierra you have to close out of Sierra by using Ctrl+Alt+Delete, ending the task in Windows Task Manager, then restarting Sierra.

-If you must make changes in the Routing Module, please report them to anm in Serials.
+If you must make changes in the Routing Module, please report them to the Receiving Specialist.

 Note: This procedure is protected with Sierra access restrictions.
 You must be granted the necessary permissions in Sierra before being able to complete the procedure.

-There are two ways to add or delete a routee to publication:
+There are two ways to add or delete a routee to/from publication:

 You can use the large Add and Delete buttons to alter the routed journal participants.